codeforcash/croupier/RULES.md

 ### Blinds

-For the first ten minutes of the game, any Lumen bets must be at least 0.01XLM – those are the blinds.
+Blinds refer to the threshold to receive a powerup.
+For the first ten minutes of the game, blinds are 0.01XLM.
 At ten minutes, and then every 5 minutes thereafter, the blinds double.
-Any Lumen bets below the blinds threshold are refunded less transaction fees.
+Blinds max at 10% of the pot size.

 #### Viewing someone else's powerups

 - Using the .powerups command you may see your own powerups.
 The fee is 1 position.
 - Using the .powerups {username} you may see another user's powerups.
 The fee is 10 position.

-"Pup shorthand": one may type `:dog:` instead of `.powerups`.

 ### No purchase necessary